brittanym3578/github-tutorial/README.md

 1. Go to c9.io and open your workspace

-2. Start typing in the commnad line and make sure you're inside your workspace
+2. Start typing in the command line and make sure you're inside your workspace
   * ``` cd ~/workspace```

 3. Then type in...